wangzhi-swu/TFLatLRR/README.md

 Matlab Code for Subspace Clustering:

 Reference: Zhuo Liu, Dong Hu, and Zhi Wang*.
 Efficient Implementation of Truncated Frobenius Norm Minimization for Latent Low-Rank Representation.
-ECML-PKDD, 2023.
+2023.

 This code is written by Zhuo Liu under the guidance of Dr. Zhi Wang, Southwest Universiy, 2023